 How to Make Pumpkin Puree

 How to Make Pumpkin Puree is your holiday secret weapon— easy to make, smells fantastic, and usable in all of your autumn, Thanksgiving, and Christmas recipes.
 Stash a batch away for use all year!
-Try this once, and you’ll never look twice at the canned stuff again.
+Try this once, and you’ll never look twice at the canned pumpkin again.

 How to Make Pumpkin Puree is barely a recipe given how easy it is to make.
-Seriously, you only need one ingredient!
-It’s so simple – roast and blend – but produces an intense flavor, that the canned variety will never match.
-As a bonus, your house will smell phenomenal during the process.
+Seriously, you only need two ingredients – sugar pumpkins, and spices for seasonings!

 Every time I make a batch, I have to stop myself from adding it to everything from beverages to desserts and savory dishes!
 In the recipe below, you’ll also find the perfect spice mix to turn this puree into the ultimate pie filling ingredient.

-What is pumpkin puree?
+What is pumpkin purée?

 Is the canned version and puree the same thing?